freeradical13/freeradical13.github.io/index.md

 ## Organic Chemistry

 An [organic compound][] is an ambiguous term that historically described a compound that contains Carbon and is related to [organisms][].
-An organism is an entity with the properties of [life][].
+An organism is an object with the properties of [life][].
 Even the traditional definition of organic was loose because Carbon Dioxide (<code>CO<sub>2</sub></code>) is considered inorganic even though it contains Carbon and is produced by some organisms.
-In addition, some (or perhaps all) organic compounds may be produced outside of organisms.
-The modern definition of organic retains these ambiguities, but in general, most Carbon-based compounds are considered organic.
+In addition, organic compounds may be synthesized outside of organisms.
+The modern definition of organic retains these ambiguities, but in general, most Carbon-based compounds are considered organic (with historical exceptions such as CO<sub>2</sub>).
 Carbon has four unpaired valence electrons and can create bonds in four different, equally spaced directions, allowing for a wide variety of compounds.
+Other elements can form 4 or more bonds but they are larger which limits their permutations.

 [Hydrocarbons][] are organic molecules composed of Carbon and Hydrogen atoms.
 The electronegativities between Hydrogen and Carbon are close enough (2.2 and 2.55, respectively, on the [Pauling scale][]) that [hydrocarbons are generally considered non-polar][hydrocarbons non-polar] and therefore generally hydrophobic.